 - Rigging & derigging a shell

-All ARC members, specifically Novice Masters graduates; some rowing experience is required.
+All ARC members, Passed Level 1 Safety & Skills Review required; some rowing experience is required.

 The focus of Club Sweep is to provide members with a way to improve their rowing technique while still maintaining their fitness.
 Technical drills will build on those already learned in Novice Masters and include exercises such as: “Cutting the Cake” (also known as “Rusty’s”), Stand Up Drills, Inside Hand Rowing, Outside Hand Rowing, Top Quarter Slide Drills, and Feet Out Rowing.
 The purpose of these drills is to fine-tune the rowing skills of our members.

 Touted as our most flexible program, On-Demand rowing provides coaching for both recreational and competitive members.
-Because we understand that our members have busy schedules and may not work at a 9a-5p job, our On-Demand coaches offer hour-long sessions throughout the week at a variety of times.
+Because we understand that our members have busy schedules and may not work at a 9a-5p job, our On-Demand coaches offer 1 hour sessions throughout the week at a variety of times.
 Just like our other programs, members can sign up for no more than 2 sessions each week.
+Members can also take advantage of On-Demand Sweep coaching if they wish to improve their sweep rowing.

 Members that sign up for On-Demand coaching often have their own goals for rowing.
 Whether you want to take one of our Level 1 singles out once a month or if you want to train with a small group to compete twice a year, our On-Demand coaches can build a customized training schedule to facilitate your achievements.